Love: the Sacred Fire

 Therefore be imitators of God as dear children.
 And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.
 (Ephesians 5:1–2 NKJV)

-Our passage is one of many examples of Paul explaining some mysteries of the OT priesthood (temple cultus).
-A “sweet-smelling aroma” concept is introduced in Genesis 8:21 when Noah offered from his flocks a burnt offering.
+Our passage in Ephesians 5:1-2 is one of many examples of Paul explaining some mysteries of the OT priesthood (temple cultus).
+The “sweet-smelling aroma” concept is introduced in Genesis 8:21 when Noah offered from his flocks a burnt offering.
 It is taken up again in Exodus 29, Leviticus chapters 1, 2, 3, 4, 6, 8, 17, 23, 26, etc. In Exodus and Leviticus, the priests performed the burnt offerings with the sacred fire that God kindled from heaven.
-This fire was to be used exclusively for the lampstand, altar of incense, brazen altar, and the preparation of the shewbread.
+This fire was used exclusively for the lampstand, altar of incense, brazen altar, and presumably the preparation of the shewbread.

-You will recall that Nadab and Abihu decided to offer common fire to the LORD and were struck dead.
-It is believed that they were intoxicated because immediately afterward, the priests were issued prohibitions concerning intoxicating drinks (Lev.
+You will recall that when Nadab and Abihu decided to offer common fire to the LORD they were struck dead.
+They were probably intoxicated because immediately afterward, the priests were issued prohibitions concerning intoxicating drinks (Lev.
 10:9).
 Likewise, Paul adds later in Ephesians chapter 5, “Do not be drunk with wine, in which is dissipation; but be filled with the Spirit (Eph.
 5:18 NKJV).
-Not only does alcohol alter our judgment, but it also tends to ungodly lust rather than godly love.
+Not only does alcohol alter a person’s judgment, but it also tends to ungodly lust rather than godly love.
+In other words, when a person is drunk they are usually hateful, irrational, and obnoxious.

-Two other occasions come to mind as it relates to offerings as Christians.
+Two other occasions are relevant as it relates to offerings as Christians.
 First, in Romans 12:1-2, we are called to present our bodies as living sacrifices — holy and acceptable unto the Lord.
 This is a picture of a living burnt offering.
 The love of God is shed abroad in the heart by the Holy Spirit (Romans 5:5), and thus we are enabled to offer ourselves to God as a sweet aroma.
 All that we do, motivated and energized by the love of God, produces an acceptable offering to the Lord.
-Any other motivation or energy source (as it were) is as strange fire to the Lord.
+Any other motivation or energy source (as it were) is utterly rejected as strange fire to the Lord.
 It is simply not acceptable to Him.

 Secondly, we have in Philippians: